 There was a time when, if someone needed to be fit for a pair of glasses, they made an appointment with an optometrist.
 If they were struggling with any sort of vision problem or had health issues with their eyes, however, they contacted an ophthalmologist.
-Those days are over, as skilled optometrists are now able to serve patients with a variety of ocular needs.
+Those days are over, as skilled optometrists and eye surgeons are now able to serve patients with a variety of ocular needs.

 Dr. Daniel Weinberg, owner of Advanced Vision of Louisville, has witnessed the evolution of optometry as he’s been practicing in the field since 1984.
 While the job used to involve just dilating eyes to get a better look at the retina, macula and optic nerve, over time optometrists have diagnosed and treated various eye diseases from glaucoma to red eyes, and also performed laser surgery for conditions like cataracts.

 “The public should know that optometry is not your mother’s Oldsmobile,” says Weinberg, a nationally recognized optometrist who deals in neuro-optometric rehabilitation.
 “This means that I work with a population that has acquired brain injuries, perhaps through a motor vehicle accident, a stroke, cerebral palsy or something else.”